SNOMED-Documents/snomed-expression-constraint-language-specification/1 introduction/README.md

 ## Purpose

 The purpose of this document is to define and describe a formal language for representing SNOMED CT Expression Constraints.
-A SNOMED CT Expression Constraint is a computable rule that defines a bounded set of clinical meanings represented by either precoordinated or postcoordinated expressions.
+A SNOMED CT Expression Constraint is a computable rule that defines a bounded set of clinical meanings represented by either precoordinated or postcoordinated expressions.&#x20;

 Two equivalent syntaxes are presented – a brief syntax, which is designed to be as compact as possible for interoperable communication between systems, and a long syntax, which introduces textual alternatives to the symbols from the brief syntax.
+There is also an ECL Core profile, which is a subset of the Expression Constraint Language, intended to reduce tooling requirements.&#x20;

 This document also provides examples and guidance to assist in the implementation of this language.

 ## Scope